jSieber7/jSieber7.github.io/_posts/2018-4-14-Visualization-tools-for-presentations.md

 ### Lack of Coding Interface

 While the GUI interface is the pivotal selling point of Tableau, designing through a purely visual interface can frustrate many coders.
 While the GUI is fantastic for quickly creating visuals, it doesn't have the expressive power of a solid programming language.
 So, 'going of the rails' of what Tableau's developers initialy designed can be a fairly frustrating process.
 However, very impressive visualizations that are wholly unique and creative are still made on Tableau, just a at a lessor rate than programing languages.
+However, Tableau does have very strong integration with R and Python, allowing a user to do data manipulation and modeling easily within Tableau Desktop.

 ## __Honorable Mention__